drBenway/pixi-vn-wiki/start/labels.md

 For create a label you must use the `newLabel()` function and pass:

 * the `id` of the label, must be unique
-* the `steps` of the label, an array of functions that will be executed in order
+* the `steps` of the label, an array of functions that will be executed in order.
+Or a function that returns the steps.

 ```typescript
 const START_LABEL_ID = "StartLabel"